People Power in East Westwood

 ABOUT THE PHOTOGRAPH:

 “My name is Beverly Jones.
 My last name was Wilson when we moved into the community.
-I was in the second grade and at the time I remember a sign that said Western hills.
-It wasn't a long after that, that the community was rezoned to West wood.
-And I was there naturally until I graduated from high school.
-That community that we grew up in, there was one black family on the street and six months later, we moved in, but it was a German community.
-On one part of the street there was a barber shop to our left across the street.
-There was a beauty salon.
-We had a Dairy Queen and that place 711 replaced there.
+I was in the second grade, and at the time I remember a sign that said Western Hills.
+It wasn’t long after that the community was rezoned to Westwood.
+I lived there, naturally, until I graduated from high school.

-I find it quite interesting because of an FE apartments.
-We had Tony Perez, who was one of the Cincinnati Reds players, we had VEDA Penson and we had Frank Robinson.
-We also had Oscar Robinson say czar Geronimo and also Pete Rose.
-Now it was this is interesting because this was the Cincinnati Reds, the Cincinnati Bengals, the Cincinnati Royals.
-And I just thought this is just wonderful that we had all these people who lived up in fey apartment, which was in our community.”
+I find it quite interesting because in the FE Apartments, we had Tony Perez, who was one of the Cincinnati Reds players.
+We had Veda Pinson, and we had Frank Robinson.
+We also had Oscar Robertson, César Gerónimo, and Pete Rose.
+Now, this is interesting because this was the Cincinnati Reds, the Cincinnati Bengals, and the Cincinnati Royals.
+I just thought it was wonderful that we had all these people who lived in the FE Apartments, which were in our community.”